-The LCRP started a rapid access program for thoracic cancers in an effort to diagnose quicker and expedite treatment to try to prevent the spread of lung cancer and give patients back their quality of life.
+The LCRP started created a Lung Cancer Rapid Access Team in an effort to diagnose quicker and expedite treatment to try to prevent the spread of lung cancer and give patients back their quality of life.
 The program also:

 - is convenient for the patient;

 - eliminates anxiety associated with waiting on test results or doctor’s visits; and

 - designs a treatment plan with quality of life at the forefront.

 The program is designed for patients that have pulmonary abnormalities found on a scan or recently diagnosed lung cancer patients.
 A physician’s referral is required to participate in the program.

 How it works

 A patient will work with a nurse navigator to schedule any necessary testing, such as a PET scan or pulmonary function test.
 The goal is to have all testing done prior to the first appointment so physicians can know a patient’s test results during the first meeting.
 However, some patients may need additional testing even after their first appointment.

 Patients will meet with a team of specialists during each appointment.
 This makes it more convenient for the patient and helps eliminate prolonged wait times between appointments.

 The physicians collaborate to determine the best course of treatment, all while keeping the patient’s health goals in mind with a focus on quality of life.
 Patients walk out knowing their treatment plan and their entire care team.